Lachiemckbioinfo/KEGGChem/README.md

 ### SDF
 SDF files can be downloaded from PubChem using the ```--sdf``` argument.
 This requires the ```--pubchem``` argument, which requires KEGGChem to be on compound mode.
 SDF files are stored in the SDF subdirectory of the Results directory.

+### Homolog
+KEGG genes can be downloaded from KEGG using the homolog argument (`--homolog`) when using KO mode.
+These are saved in the Genes subdirectory of the Results directory.
+This can be refined using the **homolog-organism** argument.

+### Homolog-organism
+Gene homolog searches of the KEGG database can be further refined using the homolog-organism argument (`--homolog-organism`).
+There are three ways to use this argument:
+1. Input an organism code from the KEGG database.
+E.g., hsa, ggo, ptr.
+The input command would be `--homolog-organism hsa`.
+2. Input a file containing a list of organism codes from KEGG.
+For example: `--homolog-organism organism_list.txt`
+3. Input a keyword corresponding to a major category of organisms, as described by the KEGG organism list.
+These correspond to major categories of organisms, as well as important subgroups, including prokaryotes, eukaryotes, mammals, birds, bacteria, insects.
+This is not case sensitive.
+A list of keywords is below.

+**Organism keywords**
++ Animals
++ Plants
++ Bacteria
++ Fungi
++ Protists
++ Archaea
++ Cyanobacteria
++ Vertebrates
++ Mammals
++ Birds
++ Fish/Fishes
++ Reptiles
++ Amphibians
++ Insects
++ Molluscs/Mollusks
++ Crustaceans
++ Chelicerates
++ Green_algae
++ Red_algae
++ Cnidaria
++ Eudicots
++ Monocots
++ Tunicates
++ Ameobozoa
++ Alveolates
++ Acidobacteriota
++ Escherichia

 ## Legal
 KEGGChem is published under a MIT license (details in license.txt).